 Dengue Fever in South America

 There is a risk of Dengue Fever.
-It is spread by a species of mosquito called Aedes aegypti, otherwise known as the ‘tiger mosquito’ which mainly bites during the day.
+It is spread by a species of mosquito called Aedes aegypti, otherwise known as the ātiger mosquitoā which mainly bites during the day.
 The illness is widespread throughout the tropics and subtropics, affecting over 100 countries with approximately 50 million cases globally a year.
 Currently most infections occur in SE Asia, South and Central America, Mexico, Africa, Indian sub-continent, Hawaii and the Pacific.
-There is currently no vaccination against Dengue Fever, it is therefore important to protect yourself during the day with bite avoidance products like DEET.
+Find out more about Dengue Fever vaccination.
+It is also important to protect yourself during the day with bite avoidance products like DEET.
 For more information – click here.

 Schistosomiasis in South America